-No, but please be sure to include the correct fuel code (in this case, P or N) on the vehicle description section of the Transfer/Tax form (this is a sample only).
+No, but please be sure to include the correct fuel code (in this case, P or N) on the vehicle description section of the Transfer/Tax form.
 You can download the form and complete it using Acrobat Reader or pick up a copy from any Autoplan broker.
 The fuel codes are found on the back of the form.

 A vehicle with an after-market fuel conversion must be registered as modified, unless: